-The Sport & Exercise Psychologist (KTP Associate) will be an employee of Glasgow Caledonian University but will be based at Sport Aberdeen with regular supervision meetings with the University’s supervisory team
+The Industrial IoT Engineer (KTP Associate) will be an employee of Glasgow Caledonian University but will based at CPA Engineered Solutions Ltd headquarters near Glasgow with regular supervision meetings with the University’s supervisory team.

-This is a full time/fixed term role for 24 months
+This is a full-time/fixed term opportunity for 30 months.

 Knowledge Transfer Partnership